Cycling-Tour de France favourite Roglic says fit and ready to go

 "I feel fine.
 I'm here at the Tour start now, so that's good news," the 30-year-old Jumbo-Visma rider told a news conference two days before the start of the race.

-"I'm ready just like the other guys here.
-I'm going to do my best and we will see how it goes."
+"It's been a different plan because we didn't plan to have this complicated start with the crash and it took some time to restart and do the things I wanted to.

+"But in the last days I managed it and I'm here at the start and looking forward to starting with my best on Saturday."

-The Vuelta champion was "in a lot of pain" after crashing at the Criterium du Dauphine on Aug.
-15 and said last week he had not yet fully recovered, triggering speculation about his participation in the Tour.
+The Vuelta champion was in "a lot of pain" after crashing at the Criterium du Dauphine on Aug.
+15 and said last week he had not yet fully recovered but Jumbo-Visma coach Grischa Niermann said "everything looks good".

 Before his crash, Roglic had been in ominous form and his team appeared the most formidable of the peloton, with former Giro d'Italia winner Tom Dumoulin in support.